modxorg/Docs/en/building-sites/settings/modx_charset.md

 **Type**: string
 **Default**: UTF-8

 The character encoding used.
-Please note that MODx primarily works with UTF-8.
+Please note that MODX primarily works with UTF-8.